 Through The Salvation Army Angel Tree Program, necessities and Christmas gifts are provided for disadvantaged children from infants to age 12 and for seniors citizens who are 60 years and older.
 Angel Trees are placed in area stores during the first part of November.

-Each tree is adorned with angel tags containing a child's age, gender, clothing sizes and toy wishes.
+Each tree is adorned with angel tags containing an angel's age, gender, clothing sizes and gift wishes.
 Community members select an "angel," purchase items for that child or senior based on the information on the tag, and then return the gifts to the store where the angel was chosen.

 The Salvation Army provided 4,763 angels with Christmas joy in 2012!